belgradGoat/Geoff/README.md

 - **Launch AI agents** to work on those tasks
 - **Check progress remotely** and see what got done

-Your limited time should be spent on the product design and things you enjoy in life, not boilerplate.
-Let AI handle the boring stuff while you're stuck in meetings.
+Your limited time should be spent on the product design and things you enjoy in life, Agents should do the work.
+Let AI handle the development while you focus on what's important.

 ---